 While tax incentives were a catalysis from growth, tax credits that were as high as 30% in 2019 can decline to 10% by 2022.
 With solar energy costs and equipment costs declining, the loss of incentives seems to be offset by the advancements in the industry.

 Although the industry, especially at a utility-scale level, increased quickly and dramatically, jobs have not increased as much as in other states.
 SEIA ranks North Carolina #2 of all states in terms of solar growth, but the Tar Heel State still has half as many solar companies operating as in Florida (#4), Massachusetts (#8), or New York (#10).

 North Carolina Solar Panel Disposal and Decommissioning

 With SEIA projecting nearly a six percent increase to the almost 6400 MW of solar panels currently in use across the state, North Carolina solar panel recycling demand is staged to grow.
 “Repower” projects and decommissioning services will also be necessary to either breathe new life into existing solar installations or to help safely return land to use with limited brownfield concerns.

 Decommissioning planning, which is a careful process, fully addresses these environmental concerns years before the physical decommissioning efforts begin.
 These plans ensure that proper solar panel disposal, from the handling during take-down all the way to recycling, takes place.

-Looking for decommissioning or solar panel recycling in North Carolina?
+Looking for utility-scale decommissioning or solar panel recycling in North Carolina?
 The We Recycle Solar team provides service throughout the Southeast.